achliopa/udemy_PythonTensorFlow/readme.md

 * After we discuss some key differences for unsupervised learning and hold out data sets
 * ML process is discussed before (DSMLBootcamp)
 * A *Hold Out Set* or Evaluation Set. is a similar process to the Train/Test split.
 We split in three groups train/test/holdout. we train our model on the train set, we test our model on the test data. we repeat
-* once we are ready to deploy we use our holdout set to get a final metric (evaluation) on the performance after deployment.
+* once we are ready to deploy, we use our holdout set to get a final metric (evaluation) on the performance after deployment.
 * the reason is that we tune our model to better the results on the test data so we might have bias. that's why we use the holdout set to confirm the metrics as it is a set unseen before by the model.
 * we dont retune after we get the metrics from the holdout set. we keep them
 * Evaluation Metrics: